sav-che/TL-2/Authors/Zillig, Hermann {std. H. Zillig}.md

-> [!cite] BHL link: this entry starts at [page 538](https://www.biodiversitylibrary.org/item/103250#page/598/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 538](https://www.biodiversitylibrary.org/page/33066878) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Zillig, Hermann (1893-1952), German (Franconian) botanist and phytopathologist; studied at the University of Würzburg 1912-1915; on active service 1915-1918; studying meteorology 1919-1920; assistant at the Botanical Institute of Würzburg 1920-1921; Dr. phil.
-1920; with the Biologische Reichsanstalt für Land- und Forstwirtschaft at Trier 1921-1926, at Bernkastel-Kues 1926-1952. (*H. Zillig*).
+1920; with the Biologische Reichsanstalt für Land- und Forstwirtschaft at Trier 1921-1926, at Bernkastel-Kues 1926-1952.
+**Abbreviated name**: *H. Zillig*

 #### Herbarium and types